rootshellace/base64tool/README.md

 * **Type of encoding**

 There are 2 possible options, either encode or decode.
 This argument is mandatory and you do not need to pass any value to it.
+If you choose encode, add *-e/--encode*.
+If you want to decode, add *-d/--decode*.

 * **Type of input**

 You can choose to pass either text or a file as input.
+This argument is also mandatory.
 In case you choose to pass text, it will be required from keyboard.
-No value need to be passed to -t/--text argument.
-If you choose to pass a file as input, after -f/--file argument you must add the the path for it.
+No value need to be passed to *-t/--text* argument.
+If you choose to pass a file as input, after *-f/--file* argument you must add the the path for it.
 This one must be valid and you need to have read permissions on the file.

 ## Prerequisites

-First, you must have Python 3 installed.
+You must have Python 3 installed.
 I have tested the tool on Python 3.9.2 version.
 I have also used 2 modules : *argparse* and *sys*.

 Both of them are default Python modules (or they should be).
 If any of them is missing, use pip3 to install them, just by running this command: